CAAPIM/Releases/README.md

 - [Xamarin Android](http://mas.ca.com/docs/xamarin/latest/guides/android/#create-custom-device-attributes)
 - [Xamarin iOS](http://mas.ca.com/docs/xamarin/latest/guides/ios/#create-custom-device-attributes)

-**Admins** have a new MAG hash policy and APIs for creating custom device attributes.
+**Admins** must configure the feature (fror example, max number of attributes) and APIs for creating custom device attributes.
 See [Create Custom Device Attributes](https://docops.ca.com/ca-mobile-api-gateway/4-2/en/create-custom-device-attributes).

 #### New Social Login Blueprint
 Introducing updated documentation for Social Login.
 The new blueprint format helps Developers and Admins understand the key tasks and handoffs to ensure successful implementation.
 Would you like to see more blueprints?
 Send us your feedback.